nnishadcmu/Portfolio/README.md

 # About Me
 ![nuvia](https://user-images.githubusercontent.com/52507879/61142012-c5174200-a49c-11e9-9d71-fa09a8a0469f.jpg)

 Hello!
 I am Nuvia Nishad.
-I am a first year Master of Public Management student at the Heinz College and a full time HR Recruiter for the University.
-I provide full life-cycle recruitment services for the University which includes helping hiring managers to develop recruitment strategies and identifying the best talent for the job.
+I am a first year Master of Public Management student at the Heinz College and a full time HR Recruiter for Carnegie Mellon University.
+My role involves working with hiring managers to develop recruitment strategies and identifying the best talent for job openings across the university.

 As a Recruiter, I enjoy learning about the organizational plans and finding candidates that fit with the goals of the university.
 I am personally passionate about process and performance improvements that ensure effectiveness and increase overall organizational performances.

 # Portfolio
 This is my portfolio for the Telling Stories with Data class at Carnegie Mellon University.
 I will be posting all of my data visualization assignments and critiques here throughout the semester.
-I will also be posting all of the components involved with the creation of the final project where I will be telling a story using data visualization methods learned in this class.
+I will also be posting all of the components involved with the creation of the final project where I will be telling a story using data visualization methods learned in the class.

 # What I hope to learn
-I hope to learn to simplify data and learn how to effectively represent them.
-I hope to learn effective ways to communicate through data visualizations.
+I hope to learn to simplify data, learn how to effectively represent and communicate through data visualizations.

 # Check out my data visualizations below